 As part of its work in the Public Humanities, the Glasscock Center collaborates with various programs, initiatives, and external organizations to benefit faculty and students in interdisciplinary humanities research at Texas A&M University, local communities, and the wider world beyond the academy.

 Brazos Valley Reads (BVR) is a community effort organized by Texas A&M University’s department of English.
 The program was started in 2005 to encourage bridge-building between TAMU students and faculty, and the Brazos Valley community at large.
-For the past 13 years, BVR has invited internationally recognized authors, including Geraldine Brooks, Ernest Gaines, Sandra Cisneros, Tim O’Brien, Sherman Alexie, Maxine Hong Kingston, Julia Alvarez, Jennifer Clement, and Joy Castro.
+For the past 13 years, BVR has invited internationally recognized authors, including Geraldine Brooks, Ernest Gaines, Sandra Cisneros, Tim O’Brien, Sherman Alexie, Maxine Hong Kingston, Julia Alvarez, Jennifer Clement, Joy Castro, Colson Whitehead, and Elizabeth Acevedo.

 The Glasscock Center provides major co-sponsorship of BVR events.